Sales by Product Tag Report

 The result is rounded to two numbers after the comma sign.
 If the calculation result is negative, the report shows zero value in a table.

-How to see the total cost of ordered items
+How to see the total cost of purchased items

-The total cost of ordered items in the order is calculated as:
+The total cost of purchased items in the order is calculated as:

 [ORDER ITEMS Total Cost] = [ORDER ITEMS Quantity] × [INVENTORY ITEMS Cost]

-How to see what type of customer made the order
+How to see what type of customer made the purchase

 Get the sum of total sales calculated as: